 Israel, Palestinians face new restrictions amid virus surge

-Israel ordered thousands of people into quarantine after a contentious phone surveillance program resumed as Palestinians in the West Bank returned to life under lockdown after both areas saw surges in coronavirus cases.
-A statement Sunday from Israel's Health Ministry said “many” messages had been sent to Israelis following the renewed involvement of the Shin Bet domestic security agency.
+Israel ordered thousands of people into quarantine after a contentious phone surveillance program resumed while Palestinians in the West Bank returned to life under lockdown amid a surge in coronavirus cases in both areas.
+A statement Sunday from Israel's Health Ministry said "many" messages had been sent to Israelis following the renewed involvement of the Shin Bet domestic security agency.
 The Israeli daily Haaretz reported that more than 30,000 people were notified they must enter quarantine since Thursday.

 After imposing strict measures early on during a first wave of infections, Israel and the Palestinian territories appeared to have contained their outbreaks, with each reporting only a few dozen new cases a day in May.
 But an easing of restrictions led to a steady uptick in cases over the past month.
-“We wanted to continue and open the economy as much as possible but with the amount of infections, which appeared like a very high cliff, it forced us at this point to get involved more aggressively,” Israeli Defense Minister Benny Gantz told Israeli Army Radio.
+"We are at the height of a new corona offensive.
+This is a very strong outbreak that is growing and spreading in the world and also here," Israeli Prime Minister Benjamin Netanyahu said at a meeting of his Cabinet Sunday.

 In the past two weeks, Palestinian health authorities have reported more than 1,700 confirmed coronavirus cases in the West Bank city of Hebron and hundreds more in Bethlehem and Nablus.
 The West Bank has reported more than 3,700 cases since the outbreak began.
 More than 400 have died.